atifibadk/JavaHexColorGen/README.md

 # JavaHexColorGen
 Generating Random 6 digits Hex code.
-Code is about generating Random hex number in the range of 0-255,So it can be used to generate random colours.
+This programme is about generating Random hex number in the range of 0-255,So it can be used to generate random colours.
 Mainly it was made for android app development, Returned parameter is a formatted six digit HEX code.